HALL OF FAME - 1976

 Many of his early races ended in huge accidents.
 In one of them his Formula Ford crashed and sank in the middle of a lake.
 He might have drowned had he been wearing the requisite seatbelts he couldn't afford to buy.
 In faster Formula Three cars 'Hunt the Shunt' had even bigger accidents.
 Eventually he learned to stay on the track long enough to win races, but never conquered his fears.
 In the garage his terror often caused him to vomit and on the grid he shook so much the car vibrated.
 As a racer his volatile mixture of adrenaline and testosterone made him among the hardest of chargers.
 However his reputation as a wild man with middling race results meant it unlikely he would have gone much further without the help of Lord Alexander Hesketh.

 'The Good Lord' (as James called him) was an eccentric young British aristocrat who inherited a fortune and spent it lavishly on personal entertainment.
 Though he knew nothing about motorsport he decided to amuse himself by forming his own racing team and hired 'Superstar' (his nickname for Hunt) as his driver.
-The Hesketh Racing team had limited success in Formula Three and Formula Two but gained notoriety for seeming to consume as much champagne as fuel and for having more beautiful women than mechanics.
+The Hesketh Racing team had limited success in Formula 3 and Formula 2 but gained notoriety for seeming to consume as much champagne as fuel and for having more beautiful women than mechanics.
 Since the Good Lord was having so much fun in racing's lower ranks he thought it naturally followed that even more sport could be had at the highest level.

-When Hesketh Racing arrived on the scene in 1974 the Formula One fraternity thought the team was a joke.
+When Hesketh Racing arrived on the scene in 1974 the Formula 1 fraternity thought the team was a joke.
 The ridicule became grudging respect when James Hunt's Hesketh beat Niki Lauda's Ferrari to win the 1975 Dutch Grand Prix.
 At the end of that season, however, Lord Hesketh announced he could no longer afford trying to produce the next British World Champion and James was out of a job.

 Fortunately, just prior to the start of the 1976 season he was the only experienced driver available to fill an unexpected vacancy when Emerson Fittipaldi left McLaren.
 James was immediately fast but only became a regular winner when he learned to control his explosive emotions, though he remained prone to temper tantrums.
 He attacked a driver and a marshal with his fists and on more than one occasion stood in the middle of the track screaming profane abuse at bemused opponents.
 James joked that his reputation for road rage made rivals move out of his way: "because they thought I was barking mad!"